ackleyrc/2048-text-based/README.md

 # 2048 (Text-based)
-A text based version of 2048 that can be played from the shell
+A text-based version of 2048 that can be played from the shell

 Alternatively, you can play a GUI-version via the following CodeSkulptor link: http://www.codeskulptor.org/#user42_MV18rCJXKxCoHVl.py